Skip to main content

 3.3 Remove text before or after the last occurrence of a character

-If you need to remove all text before or after the last specific character, and only leave the substrings after or before the last specific character as below screenshot shown, this section will talk about some formulas for solving this issue.
+If you need to remove all text before or after the last specific character, leaving only the substrings before or after it, this section provides formulas to solve this issue.

 Remove text before the last occurrence of a character with a formula